gbv/cocoda-sdk/README.md

 npm i cocoda-sdk
 ```

-We are also providing a browser bundle:
-- https://cdn.jsdelivr.net/npm/cocoda-sdk@2/dist/cocoda-sdk.js (~49K gzipped, ~151K not gzipped)
+We are also providing a browser bundle: https://cdn.jsdelivr.net/npm/cocoda-sdk@2/dist/cocoda-sdk.js (~49K gzipped, ~151K not gzipped) It will be available under the global name `CDK` and contain the listed members below (in particular the default instance `CDK.cdk`).

 [![](https://data.jsdelivr.com/v1/package/npm/cocoda-sdk/badge?style=rounded)](https://www.jsdelivr.com/package/npm/cocoda-sdk)

 ## Usage

 ### Import
-`cocoda-sdk` exports a default instance, so the same object is used on each import of `cocoda-sdk`.
+cocoda-sdk exports a default instance, so the same object is used on each import of cocoda-sdk.
 We recommend using this instance over creating one's own.

 ```js
 const { cdk } = require("cocoda-sdk") // CommonJS